Mercedes Rodríguez

-Mercedes Rodríguez Alemán (born 24 September 1959) is a Mexican manager who has been the manager for Mazatlán (women) since 2025.
+Mercedes Rodríguez Alemán (born 24 September 1959) is a Mexican manager who was the manager for Mazatlán (women).

 Coaching career

 Rodríguez started her coaching career as assistant in Mexico (women) on the 1999 FIFA Women's World Cup.
 In 2018, she joined the staff of Puebla (women) in the Liga MX Femenil.
 The next season she joined the staff of Cruz Azul (women).

 In 2023, she signed with Mazatlán U-19 (women).
 In 2025, Rodríguez was promoted as head coach of the first team.